Frequently Asked Questions

 Why should I go to the Writing Studio?

-At the Writing Studio tutors will work with you one-on-one at whatever stage of writing you are in – the idea-development stage, the drafting stage, or the revision stage – and can help you with writing issues such as how to choose an appropriate topic, how to develop a thesis statement and paragraphs, and how to revise your essay for clarity.
+At the Writing Studio, tutors will work with you one-on-one at whatever stage of writing you are in – the idea-development stage, the drafting stage, the revision stage, or any stage in-between – and can help you with writing issues such as how to choose an appropriate topic, how to develop a thesis statement and paragraphs, and how to revise your essay for clarity.

 Do I need to make an appointment or can I just walk in?

 You may go online for an appointment (www.writingstudio.gsu.edu) or you may walk in without an appointment, if there is an available tutor.
 We encourage you to make appointments online.